This page contains affiliate links. Please read our disclosure for more info.

 Google Maps is the best way to find your way around, so be sure to have data on your phone.
 Airalo eSIMs are the easiest way to stay connected and conveniently, you can set it up before you arrive.

 I’ve included current prices but they are subject to change.
-Note that most restaurants don’t accept credit cards.
+Note that many restaurants don’t accept credit cards.
 7-Eleven is the best place to withdraw cash with international cards for free.

 Our vegetarian Japan guide has lots more tips.